Pampus: History

 Pampus was one of only four forts in the Defence Line armed with large caliber guns.
 (The other three forts were the forts near IJmuiden, Velsen, and Spijkerboor.)
 Pampus also had two positions for 57mm (2.2") quick-firing guns for close-in defence.
 The counterscarp held four M90 Gardner machine guns on garrison mounts for the defence of the moat.

 Pampus had facilities for a permanent garrison of 200 men, but the only time it achieved that strength was during the First World War.
-In 1926 the fort received emplacements for three anti-aircraft guns.
+In 1926, the fort received emplacements for three anti-aircraft guns.
 The fort never saw action and the completion in 1932 of the Afsluitdijk cut the IJsselmeer off from the open sea.
 At this point Pampus lost its strategic role and on 15 July 1933 the military abandoned it, after having removed the anti-aircraft guns.

 During World War II, the German occupation forces removed the Krupp guns, cupolas, and other metal to use for scrap steel.
 Between 1941 and 1943 they used the fort for target practice, before installing some 88mm (3.5") anti-aircraft guns.
 The German dive bombers used 250 kg concrete bombs for their practice.
 These contained a glass tube filled with chemicals.
 The tube broke on impact, releasing coloured smoke to mark the impact point.

 In the bitter winter of 1944, the people of Amsterdam walked across the ice to salvage the wood in the fort to burn for warmth.
 After the German surrender, the authorities used the island for the disposal of unexploded ordnance.
 Ammunition that no longer could be defused was detonated.

 There were some plans in 1951 to site an anti-aircraft battery there, but on 9 October 1952 the fort was declared surplus and was transferred to the civilian authorities for disposal.

+In 1965, the architectural firm Van den Broek & Bakema, comprising architects Jo van den Broek and Jaap Bakema, were commissioned to create plan for a city on the island, which was never built.

-Then in June 1985, the government scouted the fort with an eye to restoring the island and make it accessible to the public.
+In June 1985, the government scouted the fort with an eye to restoring the island and make it accessible to the public.
 Plans were drafted in the next year and the Pampus Foundation (Stichting Pampus) was established to bring these plans to fruition.
 The Foundation bought the fort in 1990, and in 1992 the fort received a caretaker.
 Since then the fort has been occupied continuously.

 There is still one gun at Pampus, an 88 mm from a German minesweeper that was wrecked during storm in 1917 north of the island of Terschelling.
 Many years after the vessel's loss, dredging fortuitously recovered the gun, which ended up being donated to the Pampus Foundation.
 The gun was installed at the harbour of Pampus on 4 February 2003.